gitter-badger/Living-in-the-fast-Lain/README.md

 ## Requirements:

 Renpy - Python VN Engine.
-Open the project using Renpy to place.
+Open the project using Renpy.
 (No builds at this stage.)

 ##Screenshots: